 Colombia Requirements to Adopt a Child

-- Residency: Not required, but of course you will need to travel there to sign necessary documents and to get your chosen child.
+- Residency: Not required, but of course, you will need to travel there to sign the necessary documents and get your chosen child.

 - Age of Adopting Parent: Prospective adoptive parents must be 25 years of age and at least 15 years older than the child being adopted.

-- Income: Income documents is required to prove you are capable of financially caring for a child.
+- Income: Income documents are required to prove you are capable of financially caring for a child.